TheJYU/ai-agile-quickstart/README.md

 🌐 [English](README.md) | [简体中文](README.zh-CN.md) | [繁體中文](README.zh-TW.md)

-The **[BMAD-METHOD](https://github.com/bmad-code-org/BMAD-METHOD)** is an AI framework that works like an always‑on agile team — **Analyst, PM, Architect, Scrum Master, Developer, QA, Product Owner, and UX Expert** — working for you 24/7.
+The **[BMAD-METHOD](https://github.com/bmad-code-org/BMAD-METHOD)** is an AI framework that turns your LLM into your personal agile development team — **Analyst, PM, Architect, Scrum Master, Developer, QA, Product Owner, and UX Expert** — working for you 24/7.

 This quick start guide is designed to help you set up **Gemini CLI + BMAD** in minutes, without needing to dig through the full documentation.